oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_pluggable_database_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The mode that pluggable database is in.
+                                            <div>**Deprecated.** Use <a href='https://docs.cloud.oracle.com/en- us/iaas/api/#/en/database/latest/datatypes/PluggableDatabaseNodeLevelDetails'>PluggableDatabaseNodeLevelDetails</a> for OpenMode details.
+The mode that pluggable database is in.
 Open mode can only be changed to READ_ONLY or MIGRATE directly from the backend (within the Oracle Database software).</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">READ_ONLY</div>